eswan18/ethanswan.com/_coffee_shops/bean_and_barley.md

 In every way, this place excels.
 Internet speed: excellent.
 Seating: expansive and comfortable.
 Snobbiness: not discernible, but the coffee is still delicious.
-Lighting and ambience: truly unparelleled.
+Lighting and ambience: truly unparalleled.
 Bean and Barley so far beyond what I even believed was possible in a coffee shop that I waived the standard 3-visit minimum before writing a review.
 It's like true love: sometimes you just know.
 <br><br>